-Most bankruptcy courts require just 1 copy of the petition (the signed original), but some courts like the bankruptcy court in Manhattan require 4 copies.
-So call your local bankruptcy court to find out how many copies you will need to bring and confirm you have all the required local forms.
+Most bankruptcy courts require just one signed original of the petition, but some courts require additional copies.
+So, before you head out to submit your forms, call your local bankruptcy court to find out how many copies you will need to bring and confirm you have all the required local forms.

 Go to Court to File Your Bankruptcy Forms

-Once you enter the doors of your local court house, you will be greeted by security guards, who will ask you to pass through a metal detector.
-Once you pass security, you will go to the clerk’s office.
-And you will tell the clerk, “I’d like to file for Chapter 7 bankruptcy.”
-You’ll hand the clerk your bankruptcy forms, along with your filing fee of $335.
-Or if you are filing a fee waiver or installment plan, you hand the clerk the fee waiver form or fee installment form instead of the money.
+Once you enter the doors of your local courthouse, you will be greeted by security guards, who will ask you to pass through a metal detector.
+Once you pass security, you will go to the clerk’s office and tell the clerk that you’re there to file for bankruptcy.
+They will take your bankruptcy forms and your filing fee (or application for a waiver or to pay the fee in installments).

 Once done, the clerk will call you back to the front desk and give you: